-A survey of human biology focusing on anatomy, physiology, cell development, tissues, organs and organ systems.
-The course also covers molecular biology, genetics, ecology, evolution and diversity.
-Specifically designed for health occupations students as a prerequisite to Human Anatomy and Human Physiology, but is also designed for the non-major as well.
+A survey of human biology focusing on anatomy, physiology, cell development, tissues, organs, and organ systems.
+The course also covers molecular biology, genetics, human evolution, and diversity.
+Laboratories include microscopic observations, experiments, and animal dissections.
+This course is specifically designed for health occupations students as a prerequisite to Human Anatomy and Human Physiology, but is also designed for non-majors.

-Recommended Preparation: ENGL 100, MATH 94, and CHEM 110
+Recommended Preparation: ENGL 90, MATH 94, and CHEM 110